DataDog/chaos-controller/docs/features.md

   purpose:
     | # required, purpose/contextual informations to explain reasons of the disruption launch, can contain markdown formatting
     *full network drop*: _aims to validate retry capabilities of demo-curl_.
 Contact #team-test for more informations.
-  notificationTypeLevel: Info # optional, minimal notification type to be notified, default is Success, available options are Info, Success, Warning, Error
+  minNotificationType: Info # optional, minimal notification type to be notified, default is Success, available options are Info, Success, Warning, Error
 ```